I went to a KKK rally and saw the future of the alt-right

 It is easy to see why.
 White supremacists agree with Trump.
 He may have condemned the KKK, but they voted for him and his brand of American exceptionalism.

-Saturday's parade -- a Kalvacade, the Klan calls it -- was a victory rally.
+Saturday's parade -- a Kavalcade, the Klan calls it -- was a victory rally.

 Amanda Barker, Imperial Kommander, told me as much when we met on her front porch earlier in the day.
 She had spent the preceding days stitching blue and gold ribbons for participants to add to their Klan robes during a cross-burning ceremony to be held that evening -- if the day's high winds died down to a safe level.
 Even white nationalists have health and safety codes.